 A kind of magic lantern.

-Scioptics Sci·op"tics noun The art or process of exhibiting luminous images, especially those of external objects, in a darkened room, by arrangements of lenses or mirrors.
+Scioptics noun The art or process of exhibiting luminous images, especially those of external objects, in a darkened room, by arrangements of lenses or mirrors.

-Scioptric Sci·op"tric adjective (Opt.)
+Scioptric adjective (Opt.)
 Scioptic.

-Sciot Sci"ot adjective Of or pertaining to the island Scio (Chio or Chios). --
+Sciot adjective Of or pertaining to the island Scio (Chio or Chios). -- noun A native or inhabitant of Scio. [ Written also Chiot .]

-Sciotheric Sci`o·ther"ic adjective [ Confer Latin
+Sciotheric adjective [ Confer Latin

 sciothericon a sundial.
 See